 Can I use my bus pass?

 Yes.
-We accept all free concessionary bus passes.
-Read more about whether you qualify for one of these passes and times of validity here.
+We accept concessionary passes on all our buses. (except for red arrow*) Read more about whether you qualify for one of these passes and times of validity here.

 What about children's fares?